-Management Guideline for Non Hospitalized High Risk Patients with COVID 19 - RCHSD January 2022
+Management Guideline for Non-Hospitalized High-Risk Patients with COVID 19 - RCHSD August 2022

-Current options for treatment (and for some drugs, prophylaxis) of non hospitalized high risk patients with COVID 19 include antiviral therapy (nirmatrelvir-ritonavir (Paxlovid) oral, remdesivir IV, molnupiravir oral) as well as monoclonal antibody (bamlanivimab-etesevimab, casirivimab-imdevimab, sotrovimab, tixagevimab-cilgavimab) therapy.
-All antiviral agents retain activity against the omicron variant however of monoclonal antibody products available for treatment of COVID 19, only sotrovimab appears to maintain reasonable activity against this variant.
-These treatments are only authorized under Emergency Use Authorization and are not FDA approved.
-The authorizations include non hospitalized patients with laboratory confirmed SARS CoV2 infection, with mild to moderate disease, early in the disease course (5-10 days), and with high risk for progression to severe disease or hospitalization (See EUA fact sheet for healthcare providers for specific drug).
+Current options for treatment (and for some drugs, prophylaxis) of non-hospitalized high-risk patients with COVID 19 include antiviral therapy (nirmatrelvir-ritonavir (Paxlovid) oral, remdesivir IV, molnupiravir oral) as well as monoclonal antibody (bebtelovimab, tixagevimab-cilgavimab) therapy.
+All antiviral agents retain activity against the current B2, B4, B5 omicron variants however of monoclonal antibody products available for treatment of COVID 19, only bebtelovimab and tixagevimab-cilgavimab appear to maintain reasonable activity against this variant.
+Currently only remdesivir is FDA approved.
+Other treatments are only authorized under Emergency Use Authorization and are not FDA approved.
+The authorizations include non-hospitalized patients with laboratory confirmed SARS CoV2 infection, with mild to moderate disease, early in the disease course (5-10 days), and with high risk for progression to severe disease or hospitalization (See EUA fact sheet for healthcare providers for specific drug).
+High risk patients hospitalized for non-COVID related indications but are actively infected, may also be candidates.